contagon/handbook/handbook/27-temple-ordinances-for-the-living.md

 Parents have the primary responsibility to help their children prepare to receive temple ordinances.
 Stake and ward leaders, ministering brothers and sisters, and extended family members support parents in this role.

 Stake and ward leaders regularly encourage members to prepare to receive their own temple ordinances.
-Leaders also emphasize the importance of honoring temple covenants and remaining worthy of and holding a temple recommend.
+Leaders also emphasize the importance of honoring temple covenants and remaining worthy of and having a temple recommend.

 Resources to help members prepare to receive temple ordinances are available at [temples.ChurchofJesusChrist.org].